Assignment rules & procedures

 2.1 Students are required to complete a 3,000-word assignment as part of their assessment for each enrolled subject.

-2.3 Assignment word limit does not include footnotes and bibliographies.
-Note: footnotes are for reference only and not a facility to explain further.
+2.3 Assignment word limit does not include footnotes, bibliographies, Cover Page and Diagrams.
+NB — footnotes are for reference only and not a facility to explain further.

-2.4 Figures used only in the Corporate Accounting and Corporate Financial Management assignments are also not included in the word count.
+2.5 Figures used only in the Financial & Management Accounting and Corporate Financial Management assignments are not included in the word count.

 Additional formatting may be at the discretion of the student.